derekgreene/curatr/README.md

 Curatr also provides a read-only JSON API (under */api*) for the author catalogue, n-gram counts, individual volumes and segments, and semantic networks in GEXF format.

-## Documentation

-- [doc/install.md](doc/install.md): installation instructions and details of the setup scripts used to build the database, search index, and other derived data.
-- [doc/data.md](doc/data.md): the data formats used by the platform, covering the raw British Library source files, the cleaned metadata, the full-text corpus, the MySQL schema, the Solr indexes, and all export formats.
-- [doc/embeddings.md](doc/embeddings.md): how the word embedding models are trained, stored, and used at runtime.

 ## Acknowledgements

 This work is part of the [VICTEUR project](https://projectvicteur.com/), which has received funding from the [European Research Council (ERC)](https://erc.europa.eu/) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 884951), and is being undertaken by members of the [UCD School of English, Drama and Film](http://www.ucd.ie/englishdramafilm/), in collaboration with researchers from the [Insight Research Ireland Centre for Data Analytics](http://www.insight-centre.org/) at the [UCD School of Computer Science](https://www.ucd.ie/cs/).

 The BL19 digitised book collection was provided by British Library Labs.
 The Curatr source code is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), while the accompanying metadata in this repository is licensed under a [Creative Commons BY-NC-ND 4.0 Licence](https://creativecommons.org/licenses/by-nc-nd/4.0/).